-Higher funding rates for education and care services are only available to services that agree to pay all primary and ECE qualified and certificated teachers employed by their service at certain minimum salary levels.
-Ensuring that certificated teachers are recognised and rewarded for their qualifications will contribute to increasing the number of certificated teachers working in ECE.
+Higher funding rates for teacher-led centre-based services are only available to services that agree to pay all primary and ECE qualified and certificated teachers employed by their service at or above certain minimum salary levels.
+Ensuring that certificated teachers are recognised and rewarded for their qualifications will contribute to increasing the number of certificated teachers working in early learning.

 What are the required minimum levels?

 The required minimum levels are shown below:

 The Ministry will update the above salaries when new rates come into force.